Welcome To WIA UK

-WIA UK was founded in 1960 by Her Excellency Vijaya Laxmi Pandit, sister of India’s first Prime Minister, Jawaharlal Nehru.
+WIA UK was founded in 1960 by Her Excellency Vijaya Lakshmi Pandit, Sister of India’s first Prime Minister, Jawaharlal Nehru.
 It was conceptualised at the home of the Indian High Commissioner, at Kensington Palace Gardens, London.
-Since inception, it has been a tradition of the spouse of the High Commissioner of India to be Patron of the WIA.
+Since inception, it has been a tradition that the spouse of the High Commissioner of India to be Patron of the WIA.

-At that time, the main objectives of the WIA, were to strengthen ties between Britain and India and to provide a social and community service to Indians in Britain.
+At that time, the main objectives of the WIA were to strengthen ties between Britain and India and Indians in Britain.
 Young students coming to the UK were provided with support and links to British and local Indian families by the WIA.

 Our Mission Statement